 One of the most extensive studies has been that of summer camps, which has systematically collected samples of 1,905 participants in 22 summer camps in the Barcelona area over five weeks, in addition to investigating other coexistence groups from other camps where one of the children or their monitor had been diagnosed with COVID-19.
 In total, the study has included more than 2,000 participants and is one of the largest that has been carried out worldwide to assess the infectivity and transmission of the SARS-CoV-2 among the child population in a school-like environment, as the summer camps are.

-This project is complemented by other studies, such as a collaboration with FC Barcelona, which began in August and will continue until December.
+This project is complemented by other studies, such as a collaboration with FC Barcelona, which began in August.
 It is an investigation with more than 150 child players as well as the staff with whom they live.
 This study will make it possible to evaluate the transmission of the virus for several months within a school-like environment, in this case during sports activities.

 These studies are part of the Kids Corona platform, which aims to answer these fundamental questions.